-The YB-Master is the keeper of system meta-data/records, such as what tables exist in the system, where their tablets live, what users/roles exist, the permissions associated with them, and so on.
+The YB-Master is the keeper of system metadata and records such as what tables exist in the system, where their tablets live, what users and roles exist, the permissions associated with them, and so on.

-It is also responsible for coordinating background operations (such as load-balancing or initiating re-replication of under-replicated data) and performing a variety of administrative operations such as create/alter/drop of a table.
+It is also responsible for coordinating background operations (such as load-balancing or initiating re-replication of under-replicated data) and performing a variety of administrative operations such as creating, altering, and dropping tables.

 Note that the YB-Master is highly available as it forms a Raft group with its peers, and it is not in the critical path of IO against user tables.

-The master stores system metadata such as the information about all the keyspaces, tables, roles, permissions, and assignment of tablets to YB-TServers.
+The master store system metadata such as the information about all the namespaces, tables, roles, permissions, and assignment of tablets to YB-TServers.
 These system records are replicated across the YB-Masters for redundancy using Raft as well.
-The system metadata is also stored as a DocDB table by the YB-Master(s).
+The system metadata is also stored as a DocDB table by the YB-Masters.

 The YB-Master stores all tablets and the corresponding YB-TServers that currently host them.
-This map of tablets to the hosting YB-TServers is queried by clients (such as the YQL layer).
-Applications using the YB smart clients for various languages (such as Cassandra, Redis, or PostgreSQL(beta)) are very efficient in retrieving data.
+This map of tablets to the hosting YB-TServers is queried by clients (such as the YugabyteDB query layer).
+Applications using the YugabyteDB smart clients for the YCQL and YSQL APIs are efficient in retrieving data.
 The smart clients query the YB-Master for the tablet to YB-TServer map and cache it.
 By doing so, the smart clients can talk directly to the correct YB-TServer to serve various queries without incurring additional network hops.

-These operations performed throughout the lifetime of the universe in the background without impacting foreground read/write performance.
+These operations performed throughout the lifetime of the universe in the background without impacting foreground read and write performance.

 Aside from ensuring that the number of tablets served by each YB-TServer is balanced across the universe, the YB-Masters also ensures that each node has a symmetric number of tablet-peer leaders across eligible nodes.